 I realised when writing this article that not everyone can relate to this piece but I hope that if one person is going through a similar experience now to what I went through, then I want them to know that they are not alone.

-Surround yourself with positive friends, let them help you through it and eventually, with time, it will get better.
+Surround yourself with supportive and kind friends, let them help you through whatever bad period of mental health you’re going through and eventually, with time, it will get better.

 It’s Okay To Vent.